techidaily/site-voice-adjusting/source/_posts/2024-approved-incorporate-melodies-into-gif-file-on-pc.md

 Using online websites and their tools can help you perform simple operations.
 You can simply add music to gif.
 You can change the speed.
 However, what if the music clips are not so satisfying?
 What if you want to adjust or create gifs with more effects?
 Then you can use Wondershare Filmora video editor.

-[Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/)is an excellent video editing software with stunning effects.
+[Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is an excellent video editing software with stunning effects.
 You can use the Filmora video editor to enhance the quality of your images and audio.
 It has the perfect balance of features and utility.
 Both novices and video editing professionals can use this software.

 It benefits beginners as the intuitive user experience shortens the learning curve considerably.
 It's a fast, light program, so it doesn't affect CPU performance.
 It's fun to use, thanks to the editing features.